RaphCodec/airflow-azure-starter/README.md

 Note if you don't have permission to create or view secrets you need to assign yourself permission to do so similarly as you did to grant the system managed identity for your Azure VM access to key vault.

 1. Navigate to Objects in your vault.
-Click on Screts.
+Click on Secrets.
 Create a new secret named FERNET-KEY.
 2. Run the below command to generate a fernet key to use as the value for your secret and save it as the secret value.
 ```bash
 python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())"